tashian/heal.lgbt/content/_index.md

 [S.N.
 Goenka](https://www.youtube.com/results?search_query=sn+goenka), Burmese-Indian teacher of Vipassana meditation—a no-dogma practice of self-directed meditation

 #### Living spiritual teachers
 All of the people listed below have offered free media online that can help you.
 Watch and listen to each of them and see if you connect with any of their messages.
-All of the people below have your wellbeing in mind.
+We believe all of the people below have your wellbeing in mind, whether you pay for their material or not.

 [Bessel van der Kolk](http://besselvanderkolk.net/index.html) ([podcast](https://onbeing.org/programs/bessel-van-der-kolk-how-trauma-lodges-in-the-body-mar2017/) interview)
 [Byron Katie](https://thework.com/) ([videos](https://www.youtube.com/user/TheWorkofBK/videos))